Why Notion is Perfect For Your Vacation Property

 If you’re interested in more tips on how to practice fire safety within the home, check our guide on how to prevent house fires.

-#4: Keep an Eye on Your Home’s Internal Temperature
+#4: Keep Tabs on Your Home’s Internal Temperature

-With temperatures fluctuating throughout the year, it’s important to keep an eye on your vacation home’s internal temperature.
+With temperatures fluctuating throughout the year, it’s important to keep tabs on your vacation home’s internal temperature.

 It’s a little simpler if your vacation home is somewhere warm.